 Tricking Them Into Eating

-Normally, I wouldn’t recommend products that I haven’t used or that I don’t feel would be good for other leopard gecko owners to use but if you’re absolutely set in wanting your gecko to eat freeze-dried worms then checking out this vibrating food dish over on Amazon might be worth your time.
+Normally, I wouldn’t recommend products that I haven’t used or that I don’t feel would be good for other leopard gecko owners to use.
+However if you’re absolutely set on wanting your gecko to eat freeze-dried worms, then something like this vibrating food dish over on Amazon might be worth checking out.

 Sometimes using these things can work and sometimes they won’t, but based on what people are saying in the reviews of the product, you may want to really consider if feeding your leopard gecko dead insects is really worth it or not.